why Syneos Health Inc. [SYNH] is a Good Choice for Investors After New Price Target of $96.50

-Syneos Health Inc. [NASDAQ: SYNH] closed the trading session at $89.49 on 06/30/21.
-The day’s price range saw the stock hit a low of $88.49, while the highest price level was $90.00.
+Syneos Health Inc. [NASDAQ: SYNH] plunged by -$0.38 during the normal trading session on Thursday and reaching a high of $89.99 during the day while it closed the day at $89.11.
 The company report on June 21, 2021 that Syneos Health Accelerates Decentralized Clinical Trial Delivery, Unveils New Collaboration with Site Sponsors.

 >> 7 Top Picks for the Post-Pandemic Economy <<